T-Dynamos/termux-pro/README.md

 ```
 nvim
 ```
-And then press esc and then type `PlugInstall` then hit enter
+And then press esc and then type `:PlugInstall` then hit enter
 > this will install nvim plugins
 ### Enjoy !